daemon-labs-resources/docker-local-aws-lambda/WORKSHOP.md

 3. **Open the new folder in your code editor**

+> [!TIP]
 > If you are using VSCode, we can now do everything from within the code editor.

 4. **Create `Dockerfile`**
    Add the following content: